Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The connection of LED pixels to the LED Strip Bricklet is similar to the connection of LED strips.
 There is no general color code for LED pixels.
-In the following example the red wire is 5V, blue is ground, clock is green and data is the white wire.
+In the following example the :led-pixel-red:`red` wire is 5V, :led-pixel-blue:`blue` is ground, :led-pixel-green:`clock` is green and :led-pixel-white:`data` is the white wire.

 Connect clock and data of the first bunch of pixels to the LED Strip Bricklet and connect ground to it.
 Pay attention to connect the clock and data input of the first pixel to the clock and data output of the LED Strip Bricklet.
 If you want to measure the voltage of your power supply connect 5V to the Bricklet, too.
-You can connect more bunches of LED pixel to the first bunch in serial (have the :ref:`RAM constraints <led_strip_bricklet_ram_constraints>` in mind).
+You can connect more bunches of LED pixel to the first bunch in series (have the :ref:`RAM constraints <led_strip_bricklet_ram_constraints>` in mind).

 Typically each bunch has power supply wires at the beginning and the end of the bunch.
 Connect these over additional wires to the power supply.
 You can unite nearby wires.
 This will reduce the resistance and minimize the conduction losses.

 .. image:: /Images/Bricklets/bricklet_led_strip_pixel_wiring_800.jpg
    :scale: 100 %